 For example: if your boss told you that if you did an excellent job on the next presentation you would get promoted to that position you really wanted, you would probably master that presentation.
 You're voluntarily choosing to engage in the necessary movements to produce these results because you see a high reward attached to them.

-Motivation is not a phenomenon we cannot explain.
-Motivation is sparked through our neurotransmitters.
-Neurotransmitters are designed to release chemical messages which keep us alert and on task.
-Often times motivation is a product of dopamine.
+Motivation is sparked through our neurotransmitters, which are designed to release chemical messages that keep us alert and on task.
+Often times, motivation is a product of dopamine.